MerineShiku/weatherapp/README.md

 Search for Weather: Enter a city name in the search bar and either press "Enter" or click the search button.
 View Results: The app will display the city's name, weather icon, temperature, humidity, wind speed, and description.
-Background Update: After a successful search, the background image will change to a relevant image from Unsplash based on the city name.
-Dependencies
 OpenWeather API: The app relies on OpenWeather API to fetch current weather data.
-Unsplash: Background images are dynamically sourced from Unsplash.

 Setup and Configuration
 Clone the repository.
 Open index.html in a browser to run the app.